 SEO Is A Very Efficient Lead Collection Strategy

-When compared to other outbound lead collection strategies like cold calling or direct mails, SEO costs 61% less.
+When compared to other outbound lead collection strategies like cold calling or direct mail, SEO costs 61% less.
 Moreover, 57% of B2B marketers believe SEO generates more leads when compared to other marketing strategies.

 SEO Helps You Convert More Leads Online